NoraH2004/adv-absa/video-script.md

 The first one is leetspeak.

-It is characterized by the use of non-alphabet characters to substitute one or multiple letters of one word with visually similar-looking symbols, so-called homoglyphs.
-We generate adversarial examples by swapping the letters a, e, l, o, and s of the identified important words with the numbers 4, 3, 1, 0, and 5, respectively.
+We generate adversarial examples by acterized by substituting one or multiple letters of one word with visually similar-looking numbers, so-called homoglyphs.

 See here the resulting adversarial example sentence after the modification, which causes the classifier to switch from Gaming - positive to Gaming - negative.